adamhavel/adamhavel.com/content/blog/the-primer-on-icon-sprites/index.md

 ---
-title: The Perils of Icon Systems
+title: The Primer on Icon Sprites
 date: 2018-11-22
 keywords:
     - web